The Ultimate In Birding Tours

 Chile (Patagonia & Tierra del Fuego): Day 4 Exploring the world-famous Torres del Paine National Park is a wonderful experience.
 Thrusting abruptly over 6600ft (2000m) out of the Patagonian Plain, the Torres del Paine area is perhaps South America’s most dramatic mountain landscape.
 Surrounded by glaciers and stunted forests, these granite towers (torres being Spanish for towers, though the origin of Paine is still debated) dominate the majestic scenery of the region.
 Meltwater from the glaciers plunges over vertical cliffs, forming rushing rivers that feed a multitude of azure lakes surrounded by meadows full of foxgloves and daisies.
 From every angle, the awesome spires offer a different yet equally dramatic aspect and we shall surely have difficulty deciding when to call a halt to the scenic photography!

 These days the Pumas (or Mountain Lions) in the Torres del Paine area have become quite habituated to humans and we have a very good chance of one or more sightings during our visit.
 This is not just because their habits in the area are starting to become better known, but also because they have become much less fearful of humans following the cessation of hunting in the vicinity of the park.
-We will have a skilled Puma tracker join us and we will have special access to a prime tract of Puma habitat where sightings are frequent in order to maximise our chances for sightings!
+We will have a skilled Puma tracker join us for part of our stay in the area and we will have special access to a prime tract of Puma habitat where sightings are frequent in order to maximise our chances for sightings!

 Guanacos, a wild relative of the Llama, are a common sight and Argentine Grey Foxes are regularly seen.